by Dave Miller

 In 1957 a 1,000 foot tower was built at it current broadcast site near Doerun, and the power was raised to 316,000 Watts.

 The signal is seen from Monticello, Florida in the South to Pinehurst in the North, and from Blakely in the West, to Douglas in the East.
-WALB is also seen on over 50 cable systems all over South Georgia.
+WALB is also seen on over 50 cable systems all over South Georgia, and 2 satellite services, DirecTV and DISH.

 In March of 1976, the main studio portion of the station burned, but the business offices and transmitter link were saved.
 Using spare and borrowed equipment, the station got back on the air within a day, broadcasting from its shop building.

-The station operated as the flagship of the Gray Communications Corporation until the Liberty Broadcasting Corporation bought the station in 1998.
+WALB operated as the flagship of the Gray Communications Corporation until the Liberty Broadcasting Corporation bought the station in 1998.
+Gray sold WALB so the company could acquire WCTV in Thomasville-Tallahassee, from Phipps Communications.

 WALB prides itself on service to the South Georgia community, and devotes a significant portion of air time, in kind services, and promotional support to worthy causes.